Want to fall in love with Oaxaca as much as I did?

 1. Wander around the Zocalo

-The main square in Oaxaca has all this and more.
+The main square in Oaxaca has all of those things and more.

 Grab a cup of hot chocolate

-The façade is made out of green cantera stone, a material that is particular to Oaxaca.
-It’s built in the Neoclassical style, a unique style for Mexico as most churches in Mexico are baroque.
+The façade is made of green cantera stone, a material particular to Oaxaca and found on most colonial buildings.
+It was built in the Neoclassical style, a unique style for Mexico, as most churches in Mexico are baroque.

 The Cathedral is often open to the public, so you can easily have a look inside.